Master Juba

 In 1848 "Boz's Juba" traveled to London with the Ethiopian Serenaders, an otherwise white minstrel troupe.
 Boz's Juba became a sensation in Britain for his dance style.
-He was a critical favorite and the most written about performer of the 1848 season.
+He was a critical favorite and the most written-about performer of the 1848 season.
 Nevertheless, an element of exploitation followed him through the British Isles, with writers treating him as an exhibit on display.
 Records next place Juba in both Britain and America in the early 1850s.
 His American critics were less kind, and Juba faded from the limelight.
 He died in 1852 or 1853, likely from overwork and malnutrition.
 He was largely forgotten by historians until a 1947 article by Marian Hannah Winter resurrected his story.

 Existing documents offer confused accounts of Juba's dancing style, but certain themes emerge: it was percussive, varied in tempo, lightning-fast at times, expressive, and unlike anything seen before.
 The dance likely incorporated both European folk steps, such as the Irish jig, and African-derived steps used by plantation slaves, such as the walkaround.
-Prior to Juba's career, the dance of blackface performance was more faithful to black culture than its other aspects, but as blackfaced clowns and minstrels adopted elements of his style, Juba further enhanced this authenticity.
-By having an effect upon blackface performance, Juba was highly influential on the development of such American dance styles as tap, jazz, and step dancing.
+Before Juba's career, the dance of blackface performance was more faithful to black culture than its other aspects, but as blackfaced clowns and minstrels adopted elements of his style, Juba further enhanced this authenticity.
+By affecting blackface performance, Juba was highly influential in the development of such American dance styles as tap, jazz, and step dancing.